-Whenever we carve pumpkins, making homemade pumpkin seeds is a must.
+Whenever we carve pumpkins or make homemade pumpkin puree, making homemade pumpkin seeds is a must.
 It is totally believed in our house that wasting them would be a horrible thing.
 If anyone is not a fan of pumpkin seeds, feel free to give us yours and we will enjoy them!

-However I have a feeling, that anyone who says they do not like pumpkin seeds only says so because they have not made them the way that we do.
-If you make thing other ways you do not get the perfect amazing crunch that belongs with a pumpkin seed.
-Not cooking pumpkin seeds properly is going to give you pitiful pumpkin seeds, that are rubbery and just plain ol gross.
+However, I have a feeling, that anyone who says they do not like pumpkin seeds only says so because they have not made them the way that we do.
+If you make things other ways you do not get the perfect amazing crunch that belongs with pumpkin seed.
+Not cooking pumpkin seeds properly is going to give you pitiful pumpkin seeds, that are rubbery and just plain old gross.

 How to Clean Pumpkin Seeds